sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-248. ### How do you get meta data of a module
+248. ### How do you get metadata of a module

-     You can use `import.meta` object which is a meta-property exposing context-specific meta data to a JavaScript module.
-It contains information about the current module, such as module's URL.
-In browser, you might get different meta data than NodeJS.
+     You can use the `import.meta` object which is a meta-property exposing context-specific meta data to a JavaScript module.
+It contains information about the current module, such as the module's URL.
+In browsers, you might get different meta data than NodeJS.

      ```javascript
      <script type="module" src="welcome-module.js"></script>